TheOdinProject/curriculum/ruby/basic_ruby/arrays.md

 <div class="lesson-content__panel" markdown="1">

-1. Read Launch School's chapter on [Arrays](https://launchschool.com/books/ruby/read/arrays), following along with the exercises using irb or any other REPL.
+1. Read Launch School's chapter on [Arrays](https://launchschool.com/books/ruby/read/arrays), following along with the exercises using irb or any other appropriate REPL.
 1. Read [The Definitive Guide to Ruby Arrays](https://www.rubyguides.com/2015/05/ruby-arrays/) by Jesus Castello.
 1. Complete the array exercises from the [ruby-exercises repo](https://github.com/TheOdinProject/ruby-exercises) that you previously cloned.
 1. Let's get some practice reading documentation.
 You'll feel just like a real programmer!
 What do you think the methods `#clear`, `#insert`, `#sample`, `#shuffle`, and `#uniq` do?
 Look these methods up in the [Array class documentation](https://docs.ruby-lang.org/en/3.3/Array.html).
 Were you close?